Derpseh/Spyglass/README.md

 ## Running Spyglass

-To run Spyglass from source, you will need a working Python 3.6+ installation with Openpyxl, Requests, BeautifulSoup4, and LXML.
+To run Spyglass from source, you will need a working Python 3.6+ installation with Openpyxl, Requests, BeautifulSoup4, LXML, and PySimpleGUI.
 You can obtain these packages through pip:
 ```
-pip install openpyxl requests beautifulsoup4 lxml
+pip install openpyxl requests beautifulsoup4 lxml pysimplegui
 ```
 Execute `Spyglass.py` with your Python 3.6+ interpreter.